blackslim3/cve_sidequest/README.md

 # CVE_Side_Quest

 A side quest on cve hunting.
-Utterly useless technically.